 - keeping track of who crossed the line as a Place Judge;

 - keeping track of what is going on as the Event Chief;

 - helping to put up the height of the bar as a High Jump Assistant; and

 With 8 to 10 families in a team, finding other volunteers to take on the 3-4 roles above for 15-20 minutes to help each other’s children shouldn’t be an issue.
-These roles is best shared amongst each of the families.
-During registration families were asked to nominate a role that they’d like to volunteer over the season.
+These roles are best shared amongst each of the families.
+During registration families are asked to nominate a role that they’d like to volunteer over the season.

 The Committee are always available to assist the novice Team Manager and there are plenty of old hands willing to share experience each Saturday.

 Check out the Tips to being a Team Manager for all the nitty gritty on how to do the job well and for all the assistance required to get you started.